ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Example: `ceedling --project=my/path/build.yml test:all`

-_Note:_ Ceedling loads any relative paths within your configuration in relation to your working directory.
+_NOTE:_ Ceedling loads any relative paths within your configuration in relation to your working directory.
 This can cause a disconnect between configuration paths, working directory, and the path to your project file.